DevHedronYT/extd_cstd/README.md

-- The `create_ht` works similar to the list function and takes in a `capacity` argument and allocates that much space and returns it
+- The `create_ht` works similar to the list function and takes in a `capacity` argument and allocates that much space and returns it. `capacity` must be a power of 2

 - The `hash_id` function takes in a `const str_t` and hashes it using the algorithm used by [Ben Hoyt in his hash table tutorial](https://benhoyt.com/writings/hash-table-in-c/) as well and it returns a 64-bit unsigned integer

-- Then there is the `increase_ht_capacity` which takes in a pointer to the hash table and then the new capacity as a 32-bit unsigned int and then reallocates that much space
+- Then there is the `increase_ht_capacity` which takes in a pointer to the hash table and then the new capacity as a 32-bit unsigned int and then reallocates that much space.
+`capacity` must be a power of 2

 - Then there is the `rm_from_ht` function which takes in the pointer to the hash table and the ID of the value that you want to delete and it returns the index of the deleted